Frequently asked questions

 How much time does it really take?

 The intense stretch is gathering signatures (a few weeks).
-After you're sworn in, it's mainly one evening meeting a month, about 60–90 minutes, plus the neighbor conversations you choose.
+After you're sworn in, it's mainly one evening meeting a month of about 60–90 minutes.
+Add the neighbor conversations you choose.
 It's a part-time public role many balance with full-time work.

 What happens after I win?

-You're sworn in in January and start representing about 2,000 neighbors — advising the city on liquor licenses, zoning, public space, development, and more.
+You're sworn in in January and start representing about 2,000 neighbors.
+You advise the city on liquor licenses and zoning.
+Public space and development fall under it too.
 By law the city must give an ANC's written positions "great weight."
-The prep portal has a governing track for the job itself.
+Campaign Copilot has a governing track for the job itself.

 The program